bucharest-gold/nodejs-istio-security-redhat/README.md

 8. From the OpenShift Console UI, click on the URL route for the Greeting service and it will load the web page for the Booster.
 9. Clicking "Invoke" will result in an error appearing in the result box that looks like
     ```
-    HTTP Response Code `500` with cause: Failed to communicate with 'nodejs-istio-security-name' due to: Error: read ECONNRESET
+    HTTP Response Code `500` with cause: Failed to communicate with 'nodejs-istio-security-redhat-name' due to: Error: read ECONNRESET
     ```
     This is because the Greeting service is outside Istio, and the Name service is inside. mTLS prevents services outside and inside the mesh from communicating with each other.